danoh07/DroneZ_App/README.md

-# Future App for connecting the drone to the users Phone
+# DroneZ App for connecting the drone to the users Phone

 ## This projects aims to:
 - Create a UI for controlling future DroneZ drone